What is eligibility?

 - If you’re looking for a credit card, decide which type of credit card you want

-- If it’s a loan you’re after, you’ll need to know how long you want to borrow for, how much you want to borrow, and what you want to borrow it for – e.g. a holiday loan, wedding loan, home improvements loan, or car finance.
+- If it’s a loan you’re after, you’ll need to know how long you want to borrow for, and how much you want to borrow.

 When you compare deals with us, we may ask you for personal details and financial information.
 This is so we can confirm who you are, and access your credit information to compare against lenders’ criteria.

 To compare deals faster, you can create a free Experian account.
 Once set up, you won’t have to input lots of information every time you want to compare credit and check your eligibility.
 This is particularly useful because your eligibility rating may change over time, and because you may want to come back and compare new offers.